Learn about actual and potential costs

 Buyers should state that all prices and bids should be all inclusive.

-Suppliers will be evaluated on responsiveness and their adherence to the specifications of the RFP.
+Buyers should evaluate suppliers on their responsiveness and their adherence to the specifications of the RFP.

 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.